All about feeding

 The colony’s collective reserves are therefore located on the frames:

-- Honey on the upper part of the brood frames and in the outer frames and supers.
+- Honey in the upper part of brood frames and in outer frames and supers.

 - Pollen forms an arc around the brood and in adjacent frames.

-It must be taken into account that pollen, even if fermented to improve its preservation, has an “optimal best-before date” in the hive.
+It must be taken into account that pollen, even if fermented to increase its preservation, has a “best-before date” in the hive.
 Somerville (2005) and Vasquez (2009) indicate that it begins to deteriorate significantly after two months.
-It progressively loses components (and thus its properties), up to a point of marked deterioration after which bees remove it from the hive.
+It will gradually lose components (and therefore its properties), until reaching a strong deterioration from which bees remove it from the hive.
 This phenomenon is very visible at the end of winter.
-The development of brood rearing in spring, a key step in colony restart, therefore occurs jointly with the arrival of fresh pollen.
+The development of brood rearing in spring, a key step in restarting colonies, therefore occurs jointly with the arrival of fresh pollen.

 7.1 What about honey?

 Honey reserves keep longer than pollen.
 The preservation of honey in the hive depends on the temperature of the storage area (White, 1964).
-We can consider that, for the bee, the “optimal best-before date” of honey is 4 years.
+We can consider that, for the bee, the “best-before date” of honey is 4 years.

-Indeed, beyond this period, the HMF (hydroxymethylfurfural) produced presents a risk of toxicity for the bee.
-HMF results from the dehydration of sugars, in particular fructose.
+Indeed, beyond this period, the HMF (hydroxymethylfurfural) produced present a risk of toxicity for the bee.
+HMF results from dehydration of sugars, particularly fructose.
 At room temperature, the rate of HMF formation is about 1 mg/kg of honey per month.
-High temperatures accelerate HMF formation, as do more acidic honeys or honey harvested long ago.
+High temperatures accelerate HMF formation, as do more acidic honeys or honeys harvested long ago.

-In addition, over time there is a loss of the nutritional properties of honey corresponding to the deterioration of organic compounds, flavonoids, aromas, etc.
+In addition, over time there is a loss of honey’s nutritional properties corresponding to the deterioration of organic compounds, flavonoids, aromas, etc.

-There is no risk of fermentation if honey humidity is correct (below 18.5%), which is the case in most situations.
-Exceptions exist under our climates, for example during autumn nectar flows in short and humid days: bees can cap honey at about 20.5% humidity.
-Moreover, for fermentation to occur, the temperature must be above 20 °C, which limits the phenomenon.
+There is no risk of fermentation if honey moisture is correct (below 18.5%), which is mostly the case.
+Exceptions exist in our climates, for example during autumn nectar flows on short and humid days: bees may cap honey at about 20.5% moisture.
+In addition, for fermentation to occur, the temperature must be above 20 °C, which limits the phenomenon.

 Bees swallow their food directly.
-They have a suctorial feeding apparatus.
-The mandibles act as pincers and serve only to detach and amalgamate the food.
+They have a sucking-type feeding apparatus.
+The mandibles act as pincers and are only used to detach and amalgamate food.
 It is therefore very important that particles are small (maximum 0.2 mm in diameter).

-Beekeepers who make their own feeds must therefore ensure that particles are properly disintegrated or dissolved in water without lumps or overly large particles.
+Beekeepers who prepare their own feed must therefore ensure that particles are properly disintegrated or dissolved in water without lumps or excessively large particles.

-In addition, if honey crystallizes in the hive reserves, it will not be consumable by the bee (except in cases where there is strong water condensation in the hive that can dissolve the crystals: very high ambient humidity and a high bee population).
+Moreover, if honey crystallises in the hive reserves, it will not be consumable by the bee (except in cases where there is strong water condensation in the hive that can dissolve the crystals: very high ambient humidity and a high bee population).

 8. Malnutrition

-The effects of bee malnutrition are known.
-There is an interaction between individual bees and the colony, and individual problems affect the adult population and brood rearing, which will be reduced both qualitatively and quantitatively.
-Cannibalism of larvae is possible and will affect the next adult generation and the colony’s capacity to build reserves (Brodschneider, 2010).
+The effects of malnutrition in bees are known.
+There is an interaction between bees and the colony, and individual problems are reflected in the adult population and brood rearing, which will be reduced qualitatively and quantitatively.
+Cannibalism of larvae is possible and will have an effect on the next adult generation and on the colony’s capacity to build reserves (Brodschneider, 2010).

 |

-Bee malnutrition manifests itself through visible signs (e.g.):
+Bee malnutrition is expressed by visible signs (e.g.):

 |